GameWisp/GameWisp-Singularity-Examples/README.md

         <script>

-            // Don't expose your secret!
+            // Do not expose your secret!
             var devCredentials = {
                 key: '<channel key>',
                 secret: '<channel secret>''